 Competitive Wages and Overtime Pay

 Water haulers can get paid an average of $35 per hour, with many starting on nights and earning time and a half for overtime.
-In some cases, experienced haulers make up to $90,000 per year or more, depending on workload and company demand.
+In some cases, experienced haulers make up to $90,000 per year or more, depending on

 Beyond driving, haulers must be resourceful—daily responsibilities include: